-In addition to site level common assessments, JAMS participates in local District assessments (IAB's).
+JAMS participates in local District assessments (IAB's).
 The goal of the IAB's is to build an system of assessment that is predictive of CAASPP outcomes.
-Due to our current pandemic, CAASPP was not administered in 2020 and 2021.
-However, I will include CAASPP data prior to 2019-2020.
 Since 2016 the school has experienced an upward trend in both Math and ELA as demonstrated by the CAASPP.
 In ELA, we have improved 6% in terms of students proficient and above standard during this period.
 In Mathematics, we have increased 4% in student proficiency during this period.
 We have also shown improvement in all of our subgroups, with the exception of our English Learners.
 This group experienced a decrease in proficiency in both Mathematics (-8%) and ELA (-11%) during this time.
 Additionally, while our Hispanic, SED and African American subgroups have shown an upward trend in proficiency in both Mathematics and ELA, the increases have mirrored schoolwide improvement and not revealed a closing of achievement/opportunity gap.